c-3lab/dim/README.md

 dim.json  ....
 ```

-2. Install all data written in dim.json
+2. Install all data written in the dim.json

 ```
 $ dim install